 Conferences should be a great place for socialising and networking but often their layout makes it nearly impossible.
 Just finding a place to sit down can be tough but if you also want quiet and a table to sit at you are probably dreaming.
 This leads to odd and awkward exchanges where you see people trying to hold a laptop while typing, or the always hilarious shouting meeting where people are trying to talk above the din of the room just to be heard.
 The event experts at Glaziers Hall are committed to stamping out these conference annoyances.
-We are here to help you create a great social space for your next conference.
+We are here to help you create a great social space with the ideal conference venue in London.

 To do this we have compiled the top 10 tips for organisers to help them create a great social space:

 - Create a blueprint of your space.
 You should map out where everything is going to go.
 This serves two purposes, it shows you where you can put your social space and helps you think about any issues you may have to overcome.

 - Once you have your blueprint map out where your foot traffic will go.
 You can create all the social spaces you want but if they are right in the flow of foot traffic or butting up against a loud PA system this will certainly be more annoying than social.

 - Make your space welcoming and personal.
 Things like nice furniture, plenty of tables and numerous entrances and exists make a social space easy to use.
 You should also arrange furniture so people can have small and large conversations without having to drag a couch across a convention.

 - Don’t restrict your social space.
 Some conferences make attendees pay extra to get into their social area or only open it up to VIP’s.
 That’s antisocial and means most people simply do not have access.

 - Offer amenities like charging, wifi and coffee.
 These encourage people to come in and make an all day conference so much more enjoyable.